Skip to content

 What is the difference between renting and leasing coffee equipment?

-Definition of lease
+Definition of leasing

 Definition of rent

-Advantages of renting coffee equipment
+Benefits of renting coffee equipment

 Flexibility